jmstacey/Animated-Mandelbrot/README.markdown

 Todo
 ------------

-Animated Mandelbrot is a fully polished software application yet.
+Animated Mandelbrot is not a fully polished software application yet.
 There are a few bugs and other issues that need to be tackled.
 Head to the Issue Queue if you're interested in tackling a problem or two to make this application even better.

 Copyright
 ------------